quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part62_12.10_Action_St.md

 ---

 #### Generalized One-Dimensional Blend Trees
 Background context: In Section 12.6.3.1, a generalized one-dimensional LERP blend allows placing an arbitrary number of clips along a linear scale.
-A blend factor \( b \) specifies the desired blend along this scale.
+A blend factor $b$ specifies the desired blend along this scale.

 :p How does a generalized one-dimensional LERP blend work?
 ??x
-A generalized one-dimensional LERP blend works by using multiple input poses (clips) placed along a linear scale defined by the blend factor \( b \).
-For any specific value of \( b \), this can be converted into a binary blend tree.
+A generalized one-dimensional LERP blend works by using multiple input poses (clips) placed along a linear scale defined by the blend factor $b $.
+For any specific value of $ b$, this can be converted into a binary blend tree.
 The output pose is calculated based on the two closest clips.

 The generalized tree structure ensures that even with many inputs, it can always be transformed into a binary blend:
 ```java